LoveSharmaDEV/CYBERCELL--NETWORK-HONEYPOT/README.md

 Python program to emulate an ssh server as a sort of psuedo-honeypot with some fun commands.
 It will accept all connections given any provided username/password for authentication.

 Utilizes paramiko for the OpenSSH protocol.
-A generic private key is provided for convenience, although it can be substituted out for another key if desired.
+A generic private key is provided for convenience, although it can be substituted out for another key if desired. </br>

+Being a low interaction honeypot, it is not much interactive to the attacker.
+The code can be customised to run fixed commands that provides enough information to keep attacker engaged.
+The interface provided is not much interactive.
+So the interactive commands can be hard coded to give some false value or restriction banner.</br>
+We have used python subprocess library to basically run remote commands on local machine and then return output to the attacker.
+But this feature can be fully controlled for blacklisting any command or for just allowing bfew commands.
 ## Usage
 This should be able to run on both python 2 and 3 with paramiko as the only requirement